nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.md

 ## Fingerprint

-`PRUSA_CONNECT_CAMERA_FINGERPRINT` should be uniqe and set only once for each camera.
+`PRUSA_CONNECT_CAMERA_FINGERPRINT` should be unique and set only once for each camera.

 Fingerprint can be easily generated using command: